Ferrets General Health Care

 Female Ferret Sterilisation

-Female Ferrets should be sterilised at 6-8 months of age if they are not to be used for breeding.
+Female ferrets should be sterilised at 6-8 months of age if they are not to be used for breeding.
 This will prevent the often fatal estrogen induced bone marrow suppression.

-Reasons for sterilising your Female Ferret
+Reasons For Sterilising Your Female Ferret

 Your Ferret will get an intramuscular sedation that will make her fall asleep in 5 to 10 minutes.
 We then prepare the area on the ventral abdomen for surgery.
 She will then be placed on anaesthesia for the duration of the surgery.
-A two cm incision in made just behind the bellybutton and the uterus and ovaries are removed.
+A two cm incision in made just behind the belly button and the uterus and ovaries are removed.
 The abdominal muscle and skin is closed with absorbable sutures.
-The sutures are hidden underneath the skin so our ferret won’t be able to pull them out.
+The sutures are hidden underneath the skin so your ferret won’t be able to pull them out.
 There is no need to remove any stitches later on.

 Male Ferret Castration